 So.
 Lesson learned.
 This workout is challenging, especially if you’ve just recently run a long way. 🙂

-I categorized this exercise video as Beginner + because it moves along very quickly – the moves themselves aren’t terrible until you get to the last pair, which, if you’re following along in real time with me in the video, you can see that I really struggled with!
+I categorized this workout as Level FOUR because it moves along very quickly, and the work really adds up.
+The exercises aren’t terrible until you get to the last pair, which, if you’re following along in real time with me in the video, you can see that I really struggled with!

 On camera, I performed the “easiest” modification of the exercises.
 If you’d like to make this workout harder, you can do the more advanced versions.
 Let me know if you have any questions, I’m always happy to help!